World of A Song of Ice and Fire: The Riverlands

 The Riverlands are the populous and fertile areas surrounding the forks of the river Trident on Westeros.
 While they form one of the nine regions of Westeros, the Riverlands' central location and geographic features made the region an inter-kingdom battle zone that changed hands rather than becoming its own 'eighth' kingdom of the Seven Kingdoms.
-Centrally located between the Westerlands, the Crownlands, the Vale, and the North and lacking the natural defenses of other regions, they have seen frequent warfare.
+Centrally located between the Westerlands, the Crownlands, the Vale, and the North, and lacking the natural defenses of other regions, they have seen frequent warfare.
 The first ruler to unite the Riverlands was Benedict Justman, but the Justman dynasty died out three centuries later.
 The Durrandons conquered the Riverlands, but lost rule of it to Harwyn "Hardhand" Hoare, King of the Iron Islands.
 At the time of Aegon's conquest, the Riverlands were ruled by Harwyn's grandson, Harren the Black, king of the Iron Islands, and the Tullys were local nobles who rebelled against him by joining Aegon the Conqueror.
 As with Westerosi customs to give bastards a surname showing their origins, illegitimate children born in the Riverlands are given the surname Rivers.

 Harrenhal

 Harrenhal is an enormous ruined castle and is the site of many important events in the novels.
-Harrenhal was built by Harren the Black, after his conquest of the Riverlands, intending to make it the largest fortification ever built in Westeros.
+Harrenhal was built by Ironborn king Harren the Black, after his conquest of the Riverlands, intending to make it the largest fortification ever built in Westeros.
 The castle has been described as so large that an entire army was needed to garrison it.
 The Great Hall had 35 hearths and seated thousands.
 Shortly after the castle was completed, Aegon the Conqueror's dragon slew Harren, his sons, and his entire army by setting the castle alight.

 Since then, the ruins of the castle have been occupied by a variety of houses, all of which eventually became extinct.
 As a result, the people of Westeros believe the castle is cursed.
 The logistical and economic difficulties inherent in keeping such an enormous castle maintained and garrisoned has made it something of a white elephant.
-At the start of the War of the Five Kings, the castle is in ruin, with only a fraction of it habitable, and held by Lady Shella Whent, the last of her House, who is stripped of Harrenhal when the Lannisters seize her castle.
-The castle changes hands repeatedly over the course of the novels, many of those holding it meeting unpleasant ends.
+At the start of the War of the Five Kings, the castle is in ruins, with only a small part still habitable, and it is held by Lady Shella Whent, the last of her house.
+She is stripped of Harrenhal when the Lannisters take her castle.
+The castle changes hands many times throughout the novels, and many of its owners meet unpleasant ends.